astriaorg/astria/README.md

 # Astria

-## Description

-This project is a part of the larger Astria organization.
+Astria replaces centralized sequencers, allowing many rollups to share a single decentralized network of sequencers that’s simple and permissionless to join.
+This shared sequencer network provides out-of-the-box censorship resistance, fast block confirmations, and atomic cross-rollup composability – all while retaining each rollup’s sovereignty.

+This repository contains the custom Astria components that make up the Astria network.
+Other components of the Astria network can be found in the [astriaorg](https://github.com/astriaorg) organization.

 To run locally, we utilize a dev-cluster which can be found at [astriaorg/dev-cluster](https://github.com/astriaorg/dev-cluster).

+To learn more about Astria, please visit [astria.org](https://astria.org).

 ## Components